donkeyclip/motorcortex-banners/README.md

 [Check it out here](https://donkeyclip.github.io/motorcortex-banners/demo/index.html)

 # Intro / Features
-If you are looking for a simple way to create a startling banner, MotorCortex-Banners is the right plugin for your clip.
+If you are looking for a simple way to create a starting banner, MotorCortex-Banners is the right plugin for your clip.

 This Plugin exposes one Incident:
 - BannerA